 Booker, who sustained a concussion and a fractured wrist in the gruesome beating, told police that the men yelled homophobic and transphobic slurs at her.

 “I get her and I put her in my bed.
 I took all her clothes off.
 They were full of blood,” Deamon said.
 “I just start praying over her… She pulled me by my shirt and she tells me, ‘Auntie, I told you they hate us… Our own people hate us.
 They want us dead.’”

 “This happens on the daily,” Deamon continued.
 “It breaks my heart.
 It’s reality.
 It’s reality.
 As a black trans woman, it makes me feel scared.
 I feel alone.
 I feel ashamed.
 I feel abandoned.
 I feel hopeless.”

 A video of Booker’s brutal beating drew national attention when it circulated online.

 The incident was flagged as a possible hate crime, and police arrested 29-year-old Edward Thomas two days later on charges of aggravated assault with a deadly weapon.
-His trial is scheduled to begin this month.
-His attorney Andrew Wilkerson told ABC News that Thomas intends to plead not guilty.
+He was found guilty of assault in October.

 It wasn’t the first time Booker said she had been attacked.
 This time, however, she chose to speak out.
 Her friend Jessica Anderson helped her get ready for an April press conference after the attack.